raspberrypilearning/sock-puppet/en/step_9.md

 ## More challenges!

 --- task ---
-What other movements could you use, what about a shaking head with no sound?
+What other movements could you use, what about a shaking head?
 --- /task ---

 --- task ---